yomakata/web-crawler/README.md

 A full-stack web crawler application with Python backend and React frontend that allows users to crawl URLs in two modes: content extraction or link extraction.
 Supports single URL crawling or bulk operations via CSV upload, with Docker containerization for easy deployment.

-## 🎉 Project Status: 100% COMPLETE

-All 9 phases of development are implemented and production-ready!

 ## Features

 - **Dual Mode Operation**: Content extraction or link extraction